W3nt3rv3r5e/fanmade_aeony_os/README.md

 ### 🚀 How to Run
 1. Download the ZIP on releases tab
-2. Extract the files to any folder
+2. Extract the file downloaded now to any folder you want
 3. Open `index.html` in your favorite browser

 **No installation required.**